csconfederation/rulebook/docs/2_league-info.md

     - **2.6.7.3**&emsp;In the event of a Staff member removal, voluntary or otherwise, the following procedures will be used depending on the position:
         - If an Admin spot is vacant during the first half of the season, the next-highest voted candidate from the previous election will take the spot.
 In the second half of the season, no replacement shall occur for a single Admin.
-        - If there are less than 4 active Admins, the remaining Admins shall run a full Admin election for replacing the inactive or empty spots.If a Committee Head position is vacant, Admins shall run an immediate election for replacement.
+        - If there are less than 4 active Admins, the remaining Admins shall run a full Admin election for replacing the inactive or empty spots.
+        - If a Committee Head position is vacant, Admins shall run an immediate election for replacement.
 In the event the Admins deem the committee makeup to be a significant issue that prevents an election, the replacement Committee Head shall be chosen by Admins for the remainder of the term.
         - If an Arbiter spot is vacant, the next-highest voted candidate from the previous election will take the spot.
         - If a Player Rules Committee Representative position is vacant, the vacant position shall be replaced in the next election.
         - If a GM Rules Committee Representative position is vacant, Admins shall hold an election for a replacement representative for the remainder of the season.